 Why Traditional Tracking Systems Fall Short for Proficiency Management

 Most nuclear organizations already have systems in place to track training, qualifications, and certifications.
 These tools (e.g., spreadsheets, LMS, siloed qualification logs, etc.) all play an important role in demonstrating compliance and supporting audits, but they tend to capture what’s been completed, not necessarily what has been demonstrated.
-They may show who has taken a course or passed an assessment, but they rarely reveal an individual’s depth of experience, proficiency progression, or the ability to apply skills and knowledge in real, high-pressure situations.
+They show who has taken a course or passed an assessment.
+Still, they rarely reveal an individual’s depth of experience, proficiency progression, or the ability to apply skills and knowledge in real, high-pressure situations.

 These systems or processes also struggle to reflect how quickly risk evolves in nuclear operations.
 Operating experiences change, roles shift, contractors vary, equipment degrades, and vendors rotate in and out, yet the underlying data and processes to assign individuals to work often remain the same.
 Without a way to continuously connect skills, experience, and role requirements to the specific job and risk factors present in any given situation, organizations may continue to assume proficiency where it hasn’t been validated or miss trends that put plant reliability at risk.

-Organizations need a system that can capture the complexity of nuclear skills and competency management requirements with role-based proficiency data that evolves with the workforce and risk landscape.
+Nuclear organizations need a system that can capture the complexity of nuclear operations with role-based competency and proficiency data that evolves with the workforce and risk landscape.

 Digital Proficiency Management Advantage